LinuxBeaver/GEGL-GIMP-PLUGIN_Rock_Text_2/README.md

 FILTER REQUIRES  [https://github.com/LinuxBeaver/GEGL-Custom-Bevel](https://github.com/LinuxBeaver/GEGL-Custom-Bevel/releases)
 and
 [https://github.com/LinuxBeaver/GEGL-Extrusion-2----Fork-of-GEGL-Long-Shadow/ ](https://github.com/LinuxBeaver/GEGL-Extrusion-2----Fork-of-GEGL-Long-Shadow/releases) to work.
-It will NOT WORK AT ALL WITHOUT THESE TWO ADDITIONAL FILTERS.
-All the end user has to do is download the release files but one can compile if they want.
+**It will NOT WORK AT ALL WITHOUT THESE TWO ADDITIONAL FILTERS.** So if you compile you'll have to compile these as well.

 ## OS specific location to put GEGL Filter binaries